“Inheritance or passing of a genetic trait or disease gene from one generation to another is referred to as genetic inheritance.”

 Sickle cell anaemia:

-Atypical haemoglobin chain (called as haemoglobin S) causes red blood cell to become sickle-shaped.
+Atypical hemoglobin chain (called hemoglobin S) causes red blood cells to become sickle-shaped.

-decrease RBCs, anaemia, pain crisis and infections are common problems associated with the present condition.
+decrease RBCs, anemia, pain crisis and infections are common problems associated with the present condition.

 The threat of stoke and severe bacterial infection remains throughout life.